The story I’m about to tell you took place in New Halcyon. Let me then first tell you a little about New Halcyon.

 Wolf turned back to the girl who had caused so much alarm in him.
 And finally, he understood that this was not Philippa, it was someone incredibly like her.
 The similarities were mind-boggling: the swimming blue eyes, the expressions in them—of innocence blended with intrinsic intelligence; the thin straight nose that curved up cutely at the tip; the wideish forehead; the full cheeks that glinted in the light; the thin red lips… A freaking photocopy.
 Sweet shit!

 Wolf bit his tongue hard.
 Oh, god, why are you doing this to me now?!
 Please…I’m in no condition to endure it!
 But then, despite, and amidst the million goose-bumps all over his body and his pummeling heart, he felt something ignite in his soul, a rekindling spark.
 For the first time since the family tragedy, he felt enlivened, his green eyes alight with new life.
-In that instant, he knew he had to have this girl—if he was to breathe again, if he was to start living again.
+In that instant, he knew he had to have this girl for his daughter—if he was to breathe again, if he was to start living again.
 He clenched his fists tightly as he felt himself shudder with the thrill of fresh hope.